Skip to main content

 Overview

-• Describe changes in the newest version of The Bethesda System for Reporting Thyroid Cytopathology
+• Gain a deeper understanding of how The Bethesda System for Reporting Thyroid Cytopathology has reduced unnecessary surgical interventions

 • And more…